Highlander: The Series: Season 5 (1996–97)

-Season six
+Season 6 (1997–98)

 The series dealt with the Ahriman story arc in the first two episodes.
 A majority of the season dealt with Duncan meeting some female Immortals.
 The producers were experimenting to look for a replacement to Duncan for the planned spin-off Highlander: The Raven.
+None of the regular cast appeared in episode 10.
+Duncan MacLeod didn't appear in episode 11, though Methos and Joe Dawson did.

 Production history

 Origin

 Highlander: The Series originated in Europe.
 Christopher Lambert, who had then starred in the first two Highlander movies, had previously worked with French leading entertainment conglomerate Gaumont's president Christian Charret.
 Lambert knew that Highlander producers Peter Davis and Bill Panzer wanted to make a Highlander series and connected them with Charret.
 Gaumont bought the rights to the series.
 Highlander was one of the first projects developed by Gaumont's television branch opened in 1992 and one of its financial backers was the French bank Credit du Nord.
 Gaumont took the risk of producing television series entirely in English, to enter international markets.

 The French leading production company Gaumont Television bought the rights to the series to have it produced in syndication in America with a local crew, a ground-breaking move at the time.
 Highlander marked the first time a French production company was creatively involved in a show intended for the American market.
 The show was co-produced in syndication by international partners including Gaumont, RTL Plus (Germany), Rysher Distribution (United States), Reteitalia Productions (Italy), Amuse Video (Japan) and TF1 (France).
 The budget of the first season was US$26.1 million.
 Keith Samples, president of Rysher, stated that "about 75% of the guaranteed budget came from overseas sales."
 The remaining 25% came from United States sales and the producers retained the distribution rights, which allowed the show to produce $800,000 per episode only from international income, believed to be the top result of the 1992–1993 season.
 To secure an adequate share of European content, and as a result of the co-production agreement, each season was divided into two segments, the first segment was filmed in Vancouver, British Columbia, Canada (posing at the fictional location of Seacouver, Washington, United States), the second in Paris, France.
 The production of the first segment began in Vancouver on July 13, 1992, while the production of the second segment started in December 1992 in Paris and used the studios of French state production agency Société Française de Production (SFP) at Bry-sur-Marne near Paris.

 The French government changed quota rules around the time production for the second series started, forcing TF1 to withdraw from production, as the government claimed that Highlander did not qualify as a French production.
 Gaumont found a new partner, niche commercial channel M6, who offered half of the costs offered by TF1.